Prog-Neuro-Com/ip/docs/README.md

 ```
 Yuki will start and display the welcome message.

-Notice that the data will be saved in the same folder where JAR file is in with name `Yuki.txt` .
+Notice that the data will be saved at `./data/yuki.txt` automatically after any command that changes the data.

 ## Listing tasks
 You can list all the tasks by using the following command.